Introduction to Perovskite Solar Cells

 Regulatory Hurdles

 Regulatory compliance also plays a vital role in the commercialisation of perovskite solar cells.
 As new materials and technologies emerge, there is a pressing need for clear guidelines to ensure product safety and reliability.
 Regulatory bodies are still evaluating how perovskite materials perform over extended periods and their potential environmental impacts.
-Achieving standardization will be crucial for gaining public trust and investor confidence.
+Achieving standardisation will be crucial for gaining public trust and investor confidence.

 Market Acceptance